NCAS-CMS/cms-website/_drafts/puma2.md

   ```

 * To pick up these settings, logout of PUMA2 and back in again.
-  Ignore the warning about `ssh-setup: No such file or directory`.

 * You should be prompted for your MOSRS password, then username.
   (Note that it asks for your **password** first.)